MixedRealityLab/tas-symposium/attend/accommodation.md

 ---
 title: Local accommodation
-description: Information about accommodation close to the TAS '24 venue at The University of Texas at Austin.
+description: Information about accommodation close to the TAS '24 venues at The University of Texas at Austin.

 splash_title: Information about accommodation for TAS '24